Sedative Drug Use and Addiction Overview

 There are many substances that fall into a broad grouping of sedatives.
 These prescription drugs may be identified by both generic and brand names, in most cases.1

-- Sleep medications (sometimes called “z-drugs”):
+Sleep medications (sometimes called “z-drugs”) include:

-What Do Sedatives Do?
+How Do Sedatives Work?

 When taken at higher doses, sedatives may create an intoxication very similar to the one caused by alcohol.
 At times, the two forms of intoxication can be challenging to differentiate from each other.4